ZuBsPaCe/ludum-dare-44/README.md

 # ludum-dare-44
-Game entry for ludum-dare-44 "Your life is currency".
+My game entry for ludum-dare-44 "Your life is currency".
+The code is based on Unity 2018.3.13f1.

 ### About